bparanj/hivegrid.dev/README.md

 | Configure         | Configure the software at runtime.
 TLS certs, firewall settings etc                                         | Ansible          |
 | Provision         | Provision the infrastructure.
 Includes servers, network configuration, IAM permissions                      | Terraform        |

+These tools have clear separation of responsibilities, making it easier to extend and customize the functionality according to our needs.

 ## Choice of Tools

-This project leverages the strengths of Ansible, Packer, and Terraform to provision a server on AWS.
-Ansible's declarative style programming provide flexibility in terms of cloud service choices, software installation and web framework selection.
-Packer's provider plugins offer flexibility to provision servers on various cloud platforms.
-Terraform's idempotent nature simplifies the provisioning process with minimal code.
-We combine these tools and streamline server provisioning on AWS while maintaining adaptability and efficiency.
+We've knitted together Ansible, Packer, and Terraform to whip up servers on AWS like it's nobody's business.
+Ansible cuts through the configuration chaos, letting us cherry-pick cloud services, slap on software, and select our web framework with a declarative flair.
+Packer is our Swiss Army knife, slicing across cloud platforms to provision servers without breaking a sweat.
+And Terraform?
+It’s the smart cookie that keeps our code lean and mean, thanks to its idempotent magic.
+Meshing these tools together, we've streamlined our AWS server setup, keeping our workflow slick, adaptable, and blazing fast.

 To learn more, read [Toolchain](https://github.com/bparanj/learning-nuxt/blob/main/iac/docs/basics/toolchain.md)